Sketchley's Translations Main Index | Macross Portal |

 The film concludes with Romy and Michelle coming to terms with who they are, and finding their voices—which also ends up putting them onto the path to success in their lives.
 While there are uncomfortable and painful-to-relive episodes along the way, the movie is ultimately quite positive.
 Romy and Michelle don't meet their prince charming and live happily ever after, but they do carve out their own niche, and end the film on their own road to success.

-One think I noted was that Hong Kong was surprisingly familiar to me after living in Asia for more than 10 years (and despite never having been there!)
+One thing I noted was that Hong Kong was surprisingly familiar to me after living in Asia for more than 10 years (and despite never having been there!)
 On the other hand, the LA scenes were nostalgic, but oddly foreign!

 The highlight of Shanghai Noon is its original premise: martial artist master in the Old West.
 Despite a few missteps—the treatment of the Sioux culture in particular—the film is quite entertaining.
 It visits all the cliches, and manages to not only renew them, but also leverage Jackie Chan's abilities to put a new spin on them.
 Sadly, the film underutilizes Lucy Liu.
 After her stellar performance in Charlie's Angels (released in the same year, no less!), it's disappointing that film doesn't let her use her martial arts skills.